aliheidary1381/ATU-OS-labs/project/api/README.md

 - The RPC library deserializes the request on the server and runs `fileSys->Read("rutabaga")`, which returns a response.
 - The RPC library serializes the response, sends it to the client, and deserializes it to give the client the return value for its function call.

-Effectively, this allows the client to call a function on an entirely different machine as if it was just calling any other function.
+Effectively, this allows the client to call a function on an entirely different machine as if it were just calling any other function.

 In this lab, you will be familiarizing yourself with [gRPC](https://grpc.io/about/), an open-source remote procedure call (RPC) framework